Wheatley126/VRMod-Plus/README.md

     * Menus can specify a custom render function that gets called in place of the default.
     * Entities can be picked up and dropped manually with vrmod.DoPickup() and vrmod.DoDrop().

+* ### QoL
+    * Removed the voice permissions prompt upon starting VR.
+You will still be prompted when activating voice from the chat menu.

 ## To Do: